Skip to content

 July 31, 2015 by Rachelwortmann

 It is no secret that here at UnTours we love Switzerland.
 It’s where UnTours started over 40 years ago with the Heartland and Oberland programs, also where we have expanded to Ticino.
 Switzerland truly has it all: beautiful mountain landscapes, rich traditions and culture, gorgeous lakes, and outstanding train service.
-With borders touching Austria, Germany, France and Italy, Switzerland offers the ultimate central location to continue exploring Europe on Untour Samplers.
+With borders touching Austria, Germany, France and Italy, Switzerland offers the ultimate central location to continue exploring Europe on UnTour Samplers.
 Clearly we think the world of Switzerland so below we’ve compiled our Top 13 Things to See in Switzerland.

 Meiringen